finbourne/lusid-sdk-python-preview/sdk/docs/QuotesApi.md

 # Defining host is optional and default to http://localhost
 configuration.host = "http://localhost"

-# Enter a context with an instance of the API client
-with lusid.ApiClient(configuration) as api_client:
 # Create an instance of the API class
-    api_instance = lusid.QuotesApi(api_client)
+api_instance = lusid.QuotesApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the Quote Access Metadata Rule to retrieve. provider = 'provider_example' # str | The Provider of the rule (optional) price_source = 'price_source_example' # str | The PriceSource of the rule (optional)
 instrument_id_type = 'instrument_id_type_example' # str | The InstrumentIdType of the rule (optional)